rvmey/triggercmd-docs/MSPowerAutomate.md

 # Microsoft Power Automate

-## Build a flow with the Microsoft Power Automate [TRIGGERcmd connector](https://powerautomate.microsoft.com/en-US/connectors/details/shared_triggercmd/triggercmd/)
+## Build a Microsoft Power Automate flow

-1. When you create a flow, click New step, and select the TRIGGERcmd connector.
+1. When you create a flow, click New step, and select the **[TRIGGERcmd connector](https://powerautomate.microsoft.com/en-US/connectors/details/shared_triggercmd/triggercmd/)**

 2. Fill pick a **Computer** and a command, **Command** to run.